Willow Creek (film): Production

 Bobcat Goldthwait has said the following about the making of the film:

 "This one was self-financed.
 We just went out and did it.
 It was very guerrilla style.
 I did have a lot of laughs on this one.
 The craziness of all of us camping out together.
 Even though all the movies I make are pretty down and dirty, this one was the smallest."

 "I wrote a treatment and an outline.
 It was an 11-hour drive up to Willow Creek.
 During that drive, we just discussed the backstory and what the characters would be like, all that kind of stuff.
 Then once we got there, we had to film right away.
-People were nervous we wouldn’t be able to make this whole movie in a week.
+People were nervous we wouldn't be able to make this whole movie in a week.
 I wanted to make sure I got the right locations.
 About a half a year before this, I took a 1400-mile roadtrip where I drove all around California going to all the Bigfoot hotspots."

 "The whole crew and actors were about seven total.
 But then we had a couple of guys who were Bigfoot experts and they went out with us."

 "People were on a need-to-know basis.
-I didn’t explain that to the locals you see in the first half of the movie because I just wanted them to be natural, so they just did some interviews with the actors, and I let the actors drive it."
+I didn't explain that to the locals you see in the first half of the movie because I just wanted them to be natural, so they just did some interviews with the actors, and I let the actors drive it."

 Release and reception

 The film was premiered at the 2013 Independent Film Festival Boston, and subsequently screened within such festivals as Maryland Film Festival.

 Willow Creek has received generally positive reviews from critics.
 Review aggregation website Rotten Tomatoes gives the film a score of 80% based on 60 reviews.
 The website's consensus states: "Writer-director Bobcat Goldthwait's first foray into horror doesn't break any new ground, but it does wring fresh terror from a well-worn genre formula—and offers a few nasty laughs in the bargain."
+Metacritic, which uses a weighted average, assigned the film a score of 62 out of 100, based on 16 critics, indicating "generally favorable" reviews.